Ranked #211 car in the UK · 4x4 · 722 units sold last year

 The short version

-The Toyota Land Cruiser holds its value well and is dearer to run than most.
-Its MOT-based reliability is average, 63 out of 100, ahead of 15% of the cars we track.
-On three-year value retention it ranks better than 70% of models.
+The Toyota Land Cruiser is dearer to run than most.
+Its MOT-based reliability is good — an MOT score of 79/100, ahead of 40% of the cars we track.

 Pick your version